emsesp/EMS-ESP32/README.md

 ## How The EMS Bus Works

-Packages are sent to the EMS "bus" from the Boiler and any other compatible connected devices via serial TTL transmission.
-The protocol is 9600 baud, 8N1 (8 bytes, no parity, 1 stop bit).
+Packages are streamed to the EMS "bus" from any other compatible connected device via serial TTL transmission using protocol 9600 baud, 8N1 (8 bytes, no parity, 1 stop bit).
 Each package is terminated with a break signal `<BRK>`, a 11-bit long low signal of zeros.

 A package can be a single byte (see Polling below) or a string of 6 or more bytes making up an actual data telegram.
 A telegram is always in the format:

 ``[src] [dest] [type] [offset] [data] [crc] <BRK>``

-I reference the first 4 bytes as the *header* in this document.
+The first 4 bytes is referenced as the *header* in this document.

 ### EMS IDs

 Each device has a unique ID.

-The Boiler has an ID of 0x08 (type MC10) and also referred to as the Bus Master or UBA.
+In this example a UBA boiler has an ID of 0x08 (such as a MC10) and also referred to as the Bus Master.

-My thermostat, which is a* Moduline 300* uses the RC30 protocol and has an ID 0x17.
-If you're using a RC35 type thermostat such as the newer Moduline 300s or 400s use 0x10 and make adjustments in the code as appropriate. bbqkees did a nice write-up on his github page [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/README.md).

-Our circuit acts as a service key and thus uses an ID 0x0B.
-This ID is reserved for special devices intended for installation engineers for maintenance work.
+The circuit acts as a service key and thus uses an ID 0x0B.
+This ID is reserved for special devices intended for service engineers.

 ### EMS Polling

 The bus master (boiler) sends out a poll request every second by sending out a sequential list of all possible IDs as a single byte followed by the break signal.
 The ID always has its high 8th bit (MSB) set so in the code we're looking for 1 byte messages matching the format `[dest|0x80] <BRK>`.

-Any connected device can respond to a Polling call with an acknowledging by sending back a single byte with its own ID.
+Any connected device can respond to a Polling request with an acknowledgement by sending back a single byte with its own ID.
 In our case we would listen for a `[0x8B] <BRK>` (meaning us) and then send back `[0x0B] <BRK>` to say we're alive and ready.
-Although I found this is not needed for normal operation so it's disabled as default in the code.

 Polling is also the trigger to start transmitting any packages queued for sending.
 It must be done within 200ms or the bus master will time out.